 When and how do students apply?

 Applications are available during the spring semester and may be picked up in the Department of Modern Languages (Jennings 107).
-The deadline for the summer program is typically the end of February or early March.
-However, interested students should contact program director, Beth Stapleton (email@example.com) early in the semester for specific application information.
+The deadline for the summer program is typically near the end of January.
+However, students should contact program director, Beth Stapleton (email@example.com) as soon as they are interested for questions and other details.

 All students, regardless of major, are eligible.
 No previous language experience is required.

 What courses are offered?

 Students can receive credit for up to 6 hours of Spanish and 1 hour of P.E.
 Courses range from Elementary Spanish to Conversation to Advanced Grammar to Art and History of Spain.

 Are the course credits “MC credits” or do they transfer into MC?

 Students enroll at MC and register as if they were taking courses on-campus.
 The courses that they will actually take in Spain correspond to course numbers offered here.
 That way, students earn MC credit while learning abroad.
 There is no risk in losing credits trough transferring hours.